AnLoMinus/TryHackMe/King of the Hill/README.md

 ---

 # How to play
+- When everyone "readies" within the lobby, you will be provided the IP Address of the machine you all have to compete amongst each other to attack.
+- From now on, you will compete to become the first King of the Hill.
+- After the lobby has started - the time of which you have specified, the game will last for 60 minutes or 1 Hour.
+- The member with the most points at the end of the game - regardless of the amount of "King Changes" and the like wins!
+####
 - Join a lobby with up to 10 players
 - When everyone is ready, you'll get a machines IP address
 - Enumerate and hack into the machine